flubflub/discordpy_bot/README.md

 # discordbot

-discord bot intented for single server use
+discord bot intended for single server use